robotman40/QuickPort/README.md

 ## What about Mac support?
 I do not have any Macs that could serve as testing machines and Apple already provides tools that make porting to Mac convenient (such as the Game Porting Toolkit), so I strongly recommend using their tools instead.
 I would welcome someone to port this tool to Mac however.

+# Building
+**Prerequisites**
+• Python 3.12.1 (Note that other Python versions may work, but this program is only officially tested against the stated version)

+Since this is a Python script, you can simply run `main.py` and input the appropriate parameters, but it is recommended to use a compiled build.
+To do so, start by running the following command if you have not installed Pyinstaller yet.

+`pip3 install pyinstaller`

+Once you have completed that, type the following command to start building QuickPort

+`pyinstaller -n quickport path/to/src/main.py`

+Once it is finished, you should see a directory called `dist` in the directory you executed the building in.
+Once you have located the compiled binary `quickport` in that directory, you may run it in a terminal and start working!
+Porting your applications has never been this easy!